ocean-onion/BDCraft-maybe/clean_docs/economy/market.md

 1. **Accessing the GUI**:
    - Right-click the Market Owner villager in your market (CARTOGRAPHER with gold name tag)
    - Select the "Market Management" option from the trading menu
-   - Only the market founder and associates can access management features
+   - Only the market owner and associates can access management features
    - Physical interaction with the Market Owner is required for all regular players

 2. **Donor Access**: